 The tested the RAX40’s network-attached storage feature with the SanDisk Extreme Portable SSD.
 Via a Gigabit connection, the router had the sustained copy speed of 28 MB/s and 41 MB/s for writing and reading, respectively.

 These weren’t in any way the best I’ve seen but consistently better than that of the TP-Link AX3000.
-Without a LAN multi-gig port, the router can’t compete with other Wi-Fi 6 routers on this font.
+Without a LAN multi-gig port, the router can’t compete with other Wi-Fi 6 routers on this front.

 Nonetheless, if you want to do casual storage sharing, the RAX40 will get the job done.
 Anything more than that, you’d need to get a dedicated NAS server.

 The Netgear RAX40 Nighthawk AX4 4-Stream Wi-Fi 6 router is an excellent choice for those living in a small home.
 The aesthetically pleasant hardware, good Wi-Fi speeds, and reliable coverage make the router worth its relatively low cost.

 Most importantly, for now, since there’s no faster client on the market, your Wi-Fi speeds won’t get any better even if you invest in a more expensive, highly capable Wi-Fi 6 router.